 (1) An economic relationship that was likely to benefit the plaintiff; (2) The defendant’s knowledge of this relationship; (3) Wrongful conduct by the defendant; (4) Defendant’s intent to disrupt the economic relationship; (5) Disruption of the relationship; (6) Harm to the plaintiff; and (7) A causal connection between the wrongful act and the harm.

-For a full dismissal, Fitting Flair needs only to knock out one element for each claim.
-Let’s say that in its motion to dismiss, Fitting Flair asserts that Cammie has not claimed damages.
-That’s element 4 of the breach of contract claim.
-If Fitting Flair proves this, it wins a motion to dismiss on that claim.
+For dismissal, Fitting Flair needs only to challenge one element for each claim.
+Let’s say in its motion to dismiss, Fitting Flair asserts that Cammie has failed to claim any damages.
+That’s Element #4 of the breach of contract claim.
+If Fitting Flair demonstrates this in Cammie’s complaint, the court will likely dismiss that claim.

-What if Fitting Flair goes on to prove that the complaint failed to allege facts showing “wrongful conduct by the defendant” and “intent to disrupt the economic relationship” between Cammie and Shirley Girl?
-It would get a dismissal of the entire case because elements 2 and 3 of the tortious interference count would be gone.
+What if Fitting Flair goes on to show that the complaint failed to allege facts showing “wrongful conduct by the defendant” and “intent to disrupt the economic relationship” between Cammie and Shirley Girl?
+It would get a dismissal of the tortious interference claim because Elements #3 and #4 of that claim would be unsupported.

-The best news for Cammie is that even if Fitting Flair can knock out one or more elements of the complaint, she may be able to amend or refile it.
-If she feels Fitting Flair has no point, she’ll respond with a line-by-line matching of the elements with the facts.
-Below is an example of that using the elements for breach of contract.
+The best news for Cammie is that even if Fitting Flair can challenge one or more elements of her complaint, she may be able to amend or refile it.
+If she feels Fitting Flair is wrong, she’ll respond with a line-by-line mapping of the elements with the facts.
+Below is an example using elements of breach of contract.

 Element 1 –There must be a contract.